 Emphasis on reproducibility, ethics, and responsible AI use

-This retreat is open to individuals of any field whom seek practical application of NAAIR resources, especially members from teaching-focused and under-resourced institutions in the following roles:
+This retreat is open to faculty, postdoctoral researchers, and other academic professionals who seek practical application of NAIRR resources, especially members from teaching-focused and under-resourced institutions in the following roles:

 Grant Writers

-Each participants must complete an application.
-Once accepted, participants must book there own travel accomdations to secure their spot.
-More information coming soon.
+Each participant must complete an application before the application deadline.
+Once accepted, participants must book their own travel accommodations to secure their spot.
+Confirmation of airfare and lodging is required.

 Space is limited.
 Don’t miss your chance!